ohkimur/the-c-programming-language-2nd-edition-solutions/README.md

 Also I used the __gcc__ compiler available through __Windows Subsystem for Linux__ (_WSL_) with the __Ubuntu 18.04__ distribution installed.
 This compiler has some small advantages, over the __*MinGW*__ version, because the __linux environment__ it's _Unix_ based and this makes the development process of C programs more easy to work with.

 Later I used the __clang__ compiler available through __Xcode Command Line Tools__ on the macOS.
-This evironment it's also _Unix_ based and has many advantages regarding C programming.
+This evironment it's also _Unix_ based and has many advantages for C programming.

 ## Debugers